 Gaia Herbs

-Produces full-spectrum herbal formulations to access all beneficial compounds in a plant.
-They add nothing artificial and they are rigorously quality tested at every step.
-Finding such fine liquid herbal extracts in capsules is rare.
+Manufactures full-spectrum herbal formulations to access all the beneficial compounds in a plant.
+They add nothing artificial and are rigorously quality tested at every step.
+Finding such fine liquid herbal extracts in capsules is unusual.

 Nature's Answer

-Has been manufacturing herbal extracts of the highest quality since 1972.
-Their alcohol-free extracts are produced with a cold Bio-Chelated proprietary extraction process, which provides a holistic, balanced and advanced botanical fingerprint extract in the same synergistic proportions found in the plant itself.
+Has manufactured herbal extracts of the highest quality since 1972.
+Their alcohol-free extracts are produced using a cold Bio-Chelated proprietary extraction process, which provides a holistic, balanced and advanced botanical fingerprint extract in the same synergistic proportions found in the plant itself.

 Global Healing

 Manufactures herbal extracts of exceptional quality in a unique way.
-The result is some of the finest and most effective herbal extracts available on the market today that we are proud to offer.
+You can learn more about their process through their detailed documentation.
+The result is some of the finest and most effective herbal extracts available on the market today, which we are proud to offer.

 Dragon Herbs

-Good luck and don't hesitate to reach out if you have any questions about the herbs!
+Good luck and don't hesitate to get in touch if you have any questions about the herbs!